abdul-busybrain/job-portal/README.md

 ## 📌 Overview

-The **Job Portal** is a modern web application designed to streamline the job application process.
+The **Job Portal** is a Tutorial project that explains the general overview **CONTEX API**.
 It features a **multi-step form** for applicants, ensuring a smooth and intuitive experience.
 Built using **React (Vite), TypeScript, Tailwind CSS, ShadCN, and Context API**, the platform allows users to enter and review their information before submission.

 ## 🎯 Features